code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 mvn test
 ```

 The result is that both request and response messages are logged twice (once for the client and once for the server).
-And for all of them the HTTP headers are included as shown below.
+And for all of them, the HTTP headers are included as shown below.

 ``` plaintext
   .   ____          _            __ _ _